 Repeat Funding and Project Overlap

 Coastal Fund allows repeat funding for ongoing programs.
 For ongoing or repeating projects (such as an internship that occurs every quarter), applicants should submit a request once per year rather than requesting smaller amounts of funding each cycle.
 Applicants may submit more than one proposal per grant cycle and may have more than one grant active at once provided that each is a distinct and separate project or program.
-If we have a large number of proposals we may de-prioritize student applicants who have received funding from Coastal Fund in the past; we do this in order to give as many students as possible the opportunity and CV-enhancing experience of receiving a funding award.
+If we have a large number of proposals we may prioritize student applicants who have never received funding in the past; we do this in order to give as many students as possible the opportunity and CV-enhancing experience of receiving a funding award.

 Supplies and Equipment